Metropolia-Garage-Club/project-template/README.md

 * Any files or general dependencies that are necessary to get the project running

 ##### Docs
-* Project Report, Notes, Guides, you can find the Word Documentation Template here with basic formatting made
+* **Project Report**, Notes, Guides, you can find the Word Documentation Template here with basic structure and formatting.
+Otherwise, use Metropolia Thesis structure.

 ##### Firmware
 * Files and software, which are necessary to get your hardware running